The Bankrate promise

 The price gap has spurred many in high-cost markets to consider moving.
 The notion is especially appealing to workers who can take their high-wage jobs to areas with lower costs of living.

-“People suddenly have the ability to choose where they live, because they’re not tethered to an office,” says Alicia Holdaway, an agent at Summit Sotheby’s International Realty in Draper, Utah, and president of the Salt Lake City Board of Realtors.
+“People suddenly have the ability to choose where they live, because they’re not tethered to an office,” says Alicia Holdaway, an agent at Summit Sotheby’s International Realty in Draper, Utah, and past president of the Salt Lake City Board of Realtors.
 “We’ve had a net in-migration that’s been happening for years, and that’s only increased.”

 Every boom brings its disadvantages, of course.
 In some cases, new arrivals to Utah’s housing market are flush with cash and willing to bid up prices.